10 Financial Assistance Programs for Seniors

 9. Emergency Financial Help

-10. Debt Help for Seniors
+10. Debt Relief for Seniors

 If high-interest debts are making it harder for you to manage your finances, consider senior citizen debt relief programs.
 These programs can help reduce your monthly payments or eliminate debt, giving you more financial stability.